Guardfolio vs Morningstar: which is better for portfolio monitoring?

 • Comparing fund expense ratios, factor exposures, and style boxes

-• Occasional portfolio X-Ray snapshots without needing live monitoring
+• Occasional portfolio X-Ray snapshots without automated monitoring

 • Financial planners and advisors building model portfolios